 Once the crisis is over, these precious metals (which have been money for thousands of years) will likely still hold value.
 So may help you to carry your wealth over into the new economy that begins.

 But even if we don’t get an apocalyptic societal collapse scenario (something we think is less likely), paper currency will likely continue to be devalued due to the massive global debt load.
+We are likely seeing this devaluation speed up currently, with inflation rates starting to increase right across the planet.
 So the purchasing power of gold and silver will conversely most likely increase in the coming years – albeit probably not in a straight line.

 That’s why we say gold and silver are wealth insurance with upside.
 You get protection from an extreme crisis scenario.
 But you also get the likelihood of upside even if such a scenario never plays out.